- Academic Advising

 Credit by Examination

-Adams State University will grant full course credit to students for the core courses they successfully test out of, free of tuition for those courses.
-Students may petition to receive academic credit for a course if, through prior experience and study, they have attained knowledge and skills that constitute the requirements of the course.
-Students may receive approval of their petitions if the following criteria have been met:
+Students may petition to receive academic credit for a course if, through prior learning and study, they have attained knowledge and skills that constitute the requirements of the course.
+Students may receive approval of their petitions if the criteria specified in the credit by examination policy been met.Grades for coursework completed by examination will be recorded by the instructor using either a P/F grade or A-F grade mode by submitting the Credit by Examination form to the Office of the Registrar:

-Grades for course work completed by examination will be recorded by the instructor in accordance with the grading system for the class.
 If credit by examination is requested for a course offered by the university, but not being offered during that particular term, the student may enroll for the course under independent study.
-(This differs from distance education correspondence courses offered through Adams State University Extended Studies.)

 Credit for Military Experience

 Each department requires graduate students to pass a culminating activity (comprehensive exam, thesis, etc.).
-Please see specific department for details.
+Please contact your program’s chair, director, or your advisor for details.

-Please see events.adams.edu and gradschool.adams.edu for important deadlines regarding applications for graduation, financial aid, comprehensive exams and others.
+Please see events.adams.edu for important deadlines regarding applications for graduation, financial aid, comprehensive exams and others.

 Degree Completion Time Limit